 - Just one popup template available in the free version.

 - Just like with OptinMonster, this is not a WordPress plugin per se.
 Sumo is another SaaS solution with a WordPress plugin acting only as the integration layer.

 Who should use Sumo?

-Then, if you need more, you can upgrade to Sumo Pro, or transition to another paid tool.
+If you need more, you can always upgrade to Sumo Pro, or transition to another paid tool.